am all and nothing...a prince of poverty...a minotaur and a

 tours around Scotland for £350 a day + five-star accommodation.

-He could do this yet...next year perhaps ?
+He could do this again...next year perhaps ?

 Alan thinks that

-rung on a ladder which will take him somewhere.
-By which time
+a temporary rung on a ladder which will take Angelos somewhere.

-patronising - though that is probably, as with Malcolm, an automatic
+found him pretty patronising - though that is probably, as with

-working-class reaction - and observed after our love-making
+Malcolm, an automatic working-class reaction - and observed

 testosteronal urge to ejaculate works wonderfully in a sensual